A need for speed isn’t always a bad thing.

 Getting fully fluent will still take some more time, but being able to communicate in Russian right off the bat is like getting a running start on the road to fluency.
 After all, if you know the most common words, you’ll be able to hold basic conversations and listen to authentic sources, which will, in turn, lead to more learning.

 To get started, you might try this guide to the 1,000 most common Russian words from 101 Languages.

 Many languages, including Russian and English, share some words that are similar or exactly the same.

-- One reason is that words in different languages may share the same root words.
+- One reason is that words in different languages may share the same origin (cognates).
 For instance, many words have Latin or Greek roots, so you might find them to be the same or similar between Russian and English.

-- Another cause of the similar words between languages is the existence of loanwords.
+- Another cause of the similar words between languages is the existence of loanwords (borrowed words).
 Sometimes, one language will adopt words from other languages, and this can lead to words being the same across languages.

-If you want to learn some Russian words that were borrowed from English words, you might look at Fun Russian’s helpful guide to Anglicisms.
+If you want to learn some Russian words that were borrowed from English words, you might look at this list of words.
 For a more general list of words that are the same or similar between Russian and English, try this cognate article from The Russian Blog.